antihax/eve-marketwatch/README.md

 # eve-marketwatch

-Self contained microservice to collect market data and stream all additions, changes, and deletions over a websocket.
+Self contained microservice to collect market and contract data and stream all additions, changes, and deletions over a websocket.
 On connect a dump of the current state will be sent (it is quite big) followed by a stream of all changes.

 This can be used to keep a database synchronized with the current market state, try to estimate completed orders for history, track players persistently making frequent changes (*cough* bots *cough*), or to find high value items sold to try to gank the player later.
 The possibilities are endless!